 The rain runs through the mat, and it dries fast, so it’s pretty durable for outdoors.

-I wasn’t crazy about how heavy most umbrella stands are, plus they are also pricey, so I found [easyazon_link identifier=”B01LYVGFC4″ locale=”US” nw=”y” tag=”dagmarblecom-20″ cart=”n” popups=”n”]this one[/easyazon_link] made out of plastic that you fill with sand or water — only that I don’t have to fill it with anything because the beach umbrella is so light.
+I wasn’t crazy about how heavy most umbrella stands are, plus they are also pricey, so I found an umbrella stand made out of plastic that you fill with sand or water.

-We plan to enjoy our pallet deck this summer and fall quite a bit, and maybe I’ll even make it bigger and add two more pallets.
+I plan to enjoy our pallet deck this summer and in the fall quite a bit.
+Maybe I’ll even make it bigger and add two more pallets.

 Making a deck out of pallet is definitely one easy way to make an instant deck if you want one, even in a small backyard.

-What do you think of our makeshift deck?
+What do you think of my makeshift raised pallet deck?

 Pin for later!